11 Best Running Shoes (2023 Updated Guide)

 Overpronation is not an imaginary issue.
 There is a small but statistically significant risk of overuse injury for overpronators (3).

 However, to our knowledge, no study proved that support shoes could decrease this higher risk.
 If anything, one research has concluded that runners who overpronate didn’t have a higher risk of injury when using neutral shoes (4).
+Nonetheless, one study has shown that motion control shoes could decrease the risk of injury for overpronators (5).

 It does not mean that running shoes for overpronation are useless.
 In the absence of clear findings, it simply becomes a personal choice based on your experience.
 And, again, it all goes back to comfort.
 We only recommend them to experienced runners.

 If in doubt, we recommend neutral running shoes.
+They also tend to be good shoes for supination!

 Have you ever heard of the heel-to-toe drop?
 Simply put, it’s the difference in height between the heel and the forefoot.
 If a shoe has a stack height of 26 mm under the heel and 22 mm under the forefoot, the drop is 4 mm.
 A shoe with a higher drop will elevate your heel more while running.